tauoms/song-lyrics-word-frequency-analyzer/README.md

 #### Input your lyrics

-Input lyrics (song/album/discography) into "input_here.txt"
+Input lyrics (song/album/discography) into "input_here.txt".
+Lines starting with number (i.e "2.
+Second Son of R) are excluded by the program to make it easier to paste whole album lyrics from lyric websites.

 #### Run the Python Program